harshitpaunikar1/onprem-vision-inference-pipeline/.github/project-buildup-history.md

 - Task summary: Late-night fix: ran the whole thing end to end again after a fresh look.
 Caught a stale import that broke the flow.
 - Deliverable: Should've caught it earlier but better now than later.
+## 2024-07-22 - Day 6: Architecture

+- Task summary: Noticed something off from this morning — found a duplicate function that slipped in during copy-paste.
+Removed it.
+- Deliverable: Cleaner than this morning's version.